merovex-press/stranded-series/README.md

 ## LOGLINE

-Forced to crash land, a Slipstream Anthropologist must struggles to survive on an alien world that feels strangely similar.
+Forced to crash land, a Slipstream Anthropologist struggles to survive on an alien world that feels strangely similar.

 ## OVERVIEW